Today, I’m sharing with you an eclectic mix of Victorian spa town in the Scottish Highlands and a dolphin spotting adventure on the Moray Firth.

-The Wee Dug had a great time exploring.
+The Wee Dug had great fun exploring.

 When I spotted a stone with a hole running though it I decided I needed to set the boy up for a photo opportunity, but how to get him to play along?
 Ah yes, that’s right beefy treats.
 They’ve been working like magic since 2012.

 As we headed downhill we were treated to a great view of the village below.
 In the distance we could see Castle Leod peeping through the trees from its hillside position.
 This is MacKenzie territory and the castle is the ancestral seat of the Clan MacKenzie.

 Back in the village we passed the Spa Pavilion and bandstand.
 Another elegant reminder of the Victorian era.